Quackit Logo

 The HTML <dd> tag is used for specifying a definition description in a definition list.

-A definition list is similar to other lists but in a definition list, each list item contains two or more entries; a term and at least one description.
+A definition list is similar to other lists but in a definition list, each list item contains two or more entries; a term (dt) and a description (dd).

 Attributes